tews-code/operating-system-in-1000-lines/website/en/10-process.md

 Next, let's implement the process initialization function, `create_process`.
 It takes the entry point as a parameter, and returns the `pid` of the created `Process` struct.

-First we create an array of processes protected by a SpinLock and `PROCS`, and add some helper functions.
+First we create a static array of processes protected by a SpinLock called `PROCS`, and add some helper functions.
 Then we use `PROCS` when creating a new process:

 ```rust [kernel/src/process.rs]
 use crate::spinlock::SpinLock;